How to export the JavaScript Charts in PDF format by using base64 string?

 };

-The following image illustrates the output of the above code.
+The following image illustrates the output of the above code:

 Conclusion

-I hope you enjoyed learning how to export the JavaScript Charts in PDF format by using base64 string.
+We hope you enjoyed learning how to export the JavaScript Charts in PDF format by using base64 string.

 You can refer to our JavaScript Charts feature tour page to learn about its other features and documentation, and how to quickly get started for configuration specifications.
 You can also explore our JavaScript Charts example to understand how to create and visualize data.